Effective Solutions for Bad Team Communication at Work

 These techniques can enhance the productivity and engagement of team communications.

 Thorough documentation and sharing of communication outcomes ensure that decisions, action items, and key takeaways are clearly recorded and accessible to all team members.
-This practice promotes accountability, provides a reference for future discussions, and ensures that everyone is aligned on next steps.
+This practice promotes accountability, serves as a reference for future discussions, and ensures everyone is aligned on next steps.
+Use simple tools such as posted bulletins, shift reports, and SMS summaries.

-Modern technologies offer tools to enhance team communication by integrating accessible platforms suitable for non-desk workers.
+Modern technologies offer tools to enhance team communication by integrating accessible platforms suitable for frontline workers.

 SMS-Based Communication Solutions

-SMS-based communication platforms provide an effective way to reach non-desk workers who may not have access to email or mobile apps during their shifts.
+SMS-based communication platforms provide an effective way to reach frontline workers who may not have access to email or mobile apps during their shifts.
 SMS messages are:

 - Quick to send and receive